 This traffic has characteristics consistent with both bot and human behavior — I think we should call it cyborg traffic!
 The pattern is consistent with a voluntary browser-net of some sort (people whoring out their OS’s to a central service — see Roger Dooley’s proposition below) or some kind of malware that is involuntarily opening windows in users’ browsers (less likely.)
 If this behavior did not seem to include older IE browsers, I’d also speculate that it could be related to , but that seems unlikely given the facts.

 Others have noticed it too, some positing causes:

-- This thread on webmasterworld contains lots of people reporting and reflecting on the problem
+- contains lots of people reporting and reflecting on the problem

-- A post appeared on the google analytics product forums reporting the same behavior
+- A appeared on the google analytics product forums reporting the same behavior

 For updates on this situation, see Roger’s Post, or check back here — I’ll update when more info comes to light.

 [UPDATE March 5th, 2012]